 Dental Careers by Education Level

 Dental Assisting Certificate

-Non-degree dental assistant programs typically require about a year of study to complete, though part-time, accelerated, and online options are also available.
-Coursework typically offers a mix of classroom lectures and hands-on lab work, covering subjects like sterilization, disinfection, dental tools, OSHA standards, and X-rays.
+Dental assistance certificate programs typically require about a year to complete, although part-time, accelerated, and online options are also available.
+Coursework typically offers a mix of classroom lectures and lab work, covering subjects like sterilization, disinfection, dental tools, and X-rays.

 Associate Degree in Dentistry

-Dental hygiene programs account for the majority of associate degrees in the dentistry field.
-Typically offered at community colleges and technical schools, dental hygiene associate degrees fulfill the minimum education requirements for many entry-level, non-specialized positions.
+Most dental associate degrees are awarded by dental hygiene programs.
+Typically offered at community colleges and technical schools, dental hygiene associate degrees fulfill the minimum education requirements for many entry-level positions.
 To ensure future licensure eligibility, students should enroll in a CODA-accredited program.

-In an associate program, dental hygiene students learn through a combination of classroom instruction, hands-on lab work, and clinical experiences at dental facilities.
-Common areas of study include anatomy and physiology, nutrition, pathology, medical ethics, and patient management.
-Students develop practical skills related to professional communication, dental tools, and radiography.
+In an associate program, dental hygiene students learn through a combination of classroom instruction, lab work, and clinical experiences at dental facilities.
+Common areas of study include anatomy and physiology, nutrition, medical ethics, and patient management.
+Students improve their professional communication abilities, develop an affinity for dental tools, and learn skills related to radiography.